pmj-chosim/Terraform_HCL_Series/WhatIsTerraform.md

 ***
 ## 1. What is Terraform?

-***Terraform*** is a tool for managing infrastructure as code (IaC: Infrastructure as Code).
-By using ***Terraform***, you can define and automate the deployment, updates, and versioning of infrastructure as code.
-Additionally, it offers the advantage of managing resources consistently across various cloud service providers (such as AWS, Azure, Google Cloud, etc.).

-***Terraform*** enables infrastructure to be codified, making it reproducible, version-controlled, and facilitating efficient collaboration.
-Furthermore, software development processes, such as code reviews, can be applied to infrastructure management as well.
+***Terraform*** is a tool that helps you set up and manage your servers, networks, and other resources using code, instead of clicking through a user interface.
+Imagine writing a recipe for your infrastructure—when you run the code, ***Terraform*** automatically follows it to create, update, or remove the resources you need.

+With ***Terraform***, you can manage resources across different cloud platforms like AWS, Azure, or Google Cloud, all with the same code.
+This makes it easier to handle everything consistently, no matter where your resources are hosted.

+Because your infrastructure is written as code, you can save it, share it, and keep track of changes.
+This makes it more reliable and much easier to manage in the long run.

 ***